pragkhard/ReactJs-Interview-prepration/Performance Optimisation/1_ReactProfiler/1_ReactProfiler.md

 Profiler -
 -----------

 Profiler is used for measuring the performance.
-It provide us the chat , this chart provides us how much time a particular component took to be rendered
+It provide us the chart , this chart provides us how much time a particular component took to be rendered

 If i click on this start profiling make the changes(ex. change the star rating)